-Join Chad Chelius for an in-depth discussion in this video Changing page display, part of Up and Running with Acrobat X.
+Join Chad Chelius for an in-depth discussion in this video Changing page display, part of Learning Acrobat X.

 Acrobat 10 provides several different display modes that control how pages are displayed on your screen.
 Depending on the type of document you're viewing, changing the display mode can really improve your viewing experience.
 I'm beginning this lesson with the navigating.pdf file open, and that can be found in the navigating folder in your project files folder.
 So the page display simply controls how the pages of your document are displayed as you're scrolling the document or navigating.